DimitarGrozev5/expenses-go-1/readme.md

 For Stage 2 the project is split in to two parts.
 First we have the main server that renders content for the users.
 Secondly we have a DB controller that contains all of the logic for connecting to and communicating with the DB.
 This seems like an unnecessary transition but it's a neccessary step if I want to make a horizontally scalable sqlite database.
 It also decouples the user facing part from the buisness logic and I may end up converting that to NextJS.
 The communication between the different services will hapen with gRPC because it's a fun paradigm that is new to me and also because it's a genuinly good way to structure the communication between two servers.

+### Stage 3

+For Stage 3 a DB Node server is created, that will host individual SQLite files with the goal to make the system horizontally scalable.
+When the available server resources are spent, a new DB Node can be started.
+It will copy a part of the DBs and will handle interacting with them.
+At this stage the DB Controller will become a router that passes the incoming rpc requests to the apropriate DB Node and tracks Node usage so it can recomend a scale up or down.
+For this reason dedicated DB is needed, to store all of the user files and the Nodes.

 ## Project elements

 ### Stage 1